This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - X-rays: This is a picture taken to check your child's leg for broken bones.

 - Cast: A cast may be put on your child's leg to keep the bones from moving and to decrease pain.
 A hip spica cast may be needed if your child had leg surgery.
 A hip spica cast usually goes from your child's hips down to the ankles.
-A caregiver will teach you how your child will use the bathroom and take a bath.
+A healthcare provider will teach you how your child will use the bathroom and take a bath.
 You will learn how to clean the cast and keep it dry.
 You will also learn how to move and dress your child.
-Tell a caregiver if your child's toes become swollen, cold, numb, pale, or blue.
+Tell a healthcare provider if your child's toes become swollen, cold, numb, pale, or blue.

 - Traction: Your child may need traction when his bones are broken or out of place.
 Traction pulls on the bones to pull them back into place.
 A pin may be put in your child's bone or cast and hooked to ropes and a pulley.
 Weight is hung on the rope to help pull on the bones so they will heal correctly.